jmoarles072095/readme-generator/README.md

 ## Description
-        creating and asking users a series of questions and after questions are answered they are presented with a README.md file that can go directly into their repo
+    1. Used VS code ,npm intall, and inquirer to generate a series of questions for user
+    2. Once user has answered questions, they are presented with a template/file of a README
+    3. Added basic questions needed for a README file
+    4. Using a function after answering prompted questions then uses fs.writeFile it generates and plugs in information obtained from user
+    5. Optimized code and transfered questions from index.js into questions.js and then exported them into index.js
+    6. Optimized code again and transfered the generate README content to  generateReadme.js and expoerted into inde.js

 ## Table of Contents
 * [Installation](#installation)